 Sara is currently an officer of the North American Meat Institute and serves on numerous business, civic and philanthropic boards, among them the National Chicken Council, Northwest Arkansas Regional Airport Authority and the Walton Arts Center.
 She earned a bachelor's degree in foreign affairs from the University of Virginia in Charlottesville, Va.

-As senior vice president of Strategy and New Ventures, Monica McGurk leads Tyson Foods’ strategic planning and efforts to tap into external sources of disruptive innovation through venturing and incubation of new businesses.
+As executive vice president of strategy and new ventures and president of foodservice, Monica McGurk leads Tyson Foods’ strategic planning and efforts to tap into external sources of disruptive innovation through venturing and incubation of new businesses.